 - Red flags mean that it is unsafe to swim in the sea.

 When the red flag is flying or when its high tide and big waves crashing down, please - for the safety of yourself, your children and your dogs - stay away from the water's edge.
 We want you to remember your trip to the seaside for all the right reasons.

 Lifeguards safeguard people who use the sea and Brighton & Hove beaches.
 Lifeguards also provide assistance with:

 They can also provide wristbands for children to help keep them safe whilst on the beach.

 If you're interested in becoming a lifeguard for our 2020 season sign up to our job alerts.

 The recruitment process involves an interview and a swim test, you'll need to be able to complete a timed swim of 400 metres in 7 minutes 30 seconds or less.
 All Brighton & Hove lifeguards are trained to hold a current National Beach Lifeguard qualification.

-The 2017 lifeguard team age range was from 16 to 55 and come from diverse backgrounds.
+The 2019 lifeguard team age range was from 16 to 55.
+People come from diverse backgrounds to join our team.

 Lifeguard training and courses

 If you're interested in training and courses for the qualification out of season then the Brighton Surf Lifesaving Club is a great place to learn all about sea safety, sea and fitness skills as well as a nippers club to get the kids involved.